 11 Days Historical Vacation in Egypt

 Market in Khan El Khalili

-There, you can discover some remarkable stores where you can locate all of the different items that you may want to buy at completely affordable costs in addition to getting the complete mementos that you want for you and your family back home.
-Finally, when your trip is done, we will return you to your hotel for the night.
+There, you can find some amazing shops where you can find all of the various products you could like to buy at incredibly low prices.
+In addition, to getting the complete mementos that you want for you and your family back home.
+After your journey is over, we will take you back to your hotel where you can spend the night.

 Day 11: Return home safely after your vacation in Egypt.

-Your 11-day historical vacation in Egypt will come to an end after breakfast at your Cairo hotel.
-You will check out and be driven to the airport, where you will be met by our agent, who will get everything set for your flight home.
+Your 11 Days Historical Vacation in Egypt will come to an end after breakfast at your Cairo hotel.
+In order to prepare for your journey home.
+On the other hand, our agent will meet you at the airport after you check out and drive you there.
 P.S.
 Please let us know if you have any suggestions for adding or eliminating any tours from your schedule so that we can meet your needs and satisfy your requests.

+11 Days Historical Vacation in Egypt